BunlongCHEA/.NET_FTPDownloadBookFrom_Gutenberg/README.md

-# I. Purpose of the .NET (v.4.8) WindowForm As Mini-Project
+# I. Purpose of the .NET (v.4.8) WindowForm As Mini-Projects

 This is mini project using FTP lib in .NET C# to view and download book as PDF to find official book you want